Kung Pao Shrimp

 Instructions

-Place the 2 teaspoons low-sodium soy sauce, sake, 1 teaspoon sesame oil, rice vinegar, honey and cornstarch in a bowl and stir until well blended.
-Add the shrimp and toss until coated.
-Place the bowl in the refrigerator.
+Place the 2 teaspoons low-sodium soy sauce, sake, 1 teaspoon sesame oil, rice vinegar, and honey in a bowl and stir until well blended.

-After cutting the green onions separate the white and green part.
+After cutting the green onions, separate the white and green part.

-Add the shrimp and cook for about one minute until lightly browned on the outside.
+Add the white part of the green onions and the shrimp and cook for about one minute - until lightly browned on the outside.

-Add the rice vinegar and soy sauce.
-Cook the shrimp tossing frequently.
-When the shrimp is nearly done fold in the green part of the green onion and the 3/4 cup water.
-Cook for another minute.
+When the shrimp is nearly done, add in the green part of the green onion and the water/cornstarch mixture.

 Print Icon Print Recipe